simraali14/azure_insider_threat_detection/README.md

 _Brief Summary: Detect and investigate insider threats using anomaly detection and generative AI.
 This solution uses **_Azure Synapse, SynapseML, and Azure OpenAI_** to build a scalable solution for identifying and analyzing anomalous user behavior._

 Insider threats remain one of the most challenging security risks to detect and mitigate.
 Unlike external threats, insiders have legitimate access, making their actions harder to distinguish from normal activity.
 According to the 2025 Verizon Data Breach Investigations Report, 18% of breaches involve internal actors.
-This statistic underscores a significant risk, as trusted personnel are often among the most difficult to detect and the most damaging when compromised.
+This underscores the critical need for advanced detection capabilities, as insider threats are often among the most difficult to detect and the most damaging when compromised.

-To effectively respond to this challenge, organizations need a modern, cloud-based approach that integrates behavioral analytics with generative AI.
-This repository presents a high-level solution that leverages Azure Synapse and Azure OpenAI to detect and investigate insider threats to help cybersecurity analysts prioritize the most critical risks.
+To address this challenge, organizations require a modern, cloud-native approach that combines behavioral analytics with generative AI.
+This article outlines a high-level solution using Azure Synapse and Azure OpenAI to detect and investigate insider threats.
+The result is an AI-generated investigation report for each flagged insider threat, summarizing anomalous behaviors, risk levels, and recommended actions - empowering analysts to act swiftly and effectively.

 ---
 ## 📌 Project Overview
 Modern four-step approach to insider threat detection:
-1. **Data Ingestion and Storage** – Store structured user log data in Azure Data Lake Storage Gen 2
+1. **Data Ingestion and Storage** – Structured user log data is stored in Azure Data Lake Storage Gen 2.

-2. **Data Processing and Feature Engineering** – Clean logs and extract user behavior features with Spark in Azure Synapse
+2. **Data Processing and Feature Engineering** – Logs are cleaned and user behavior features are extracted using Spark in Azure Synapse.

-3. **Anomaly Detection** – Train and run an anomaly detection model to flag anomalous users with SynapseML
+3. **Anomaly Detection** – Anomalous users are flagged by an anomaly detection algorithm in SynapseML.

-4. **Generative AI User Investigation** – Analyze and summarize flagged user activity into structured reports with Azure OpenAI
+4. **Generative AI User Investigation** – Flagged user activity is analyzed and summarized into structured reports using Azure OpenAI.

 ![workflow](workflow.png)